thinlathan/CE2006/README.md

 ## CE2006 - Software Engineering Project (Park n Go Application)

-This is a mobile application developed using Flutter software development kit (SDK) so that it can be used on both IOD and Andriod mobile platform.
+This is a mobile application developed using Flutter software development kit (SDK) so that it can be used on both IOS and Andriod mobile platform.

 It is designed to ease drivers' journey planning by providing real-time car park avalibility.
 Features of 'Park n Go' include:
 1) Locating the destination: By GPS for current location or by search using Google API